Fast Parallel Newton-Raphson Power Flow Solver for Large Number of System Calculations with CPU and GPU: Acknowledgements

 \cref{fig_process_overview} shows the method of integrating the aforementioned parallel \ac{PF} solver with pandapower.
 The initialization step is carried out with the pandapower in python environment including the initialization of the sparse indexing of $Y_{bus}$ and $J$ as well as the static lookup for updating sparse matrix and the profile data.
 With unified initialization step, the \ac{PF}s can be solved with the three types (\ac{SMT}, \ac{SMT}+\ac{SIMD}, GPU SIMT) of parallel \ac{PF} solver.
 The \ac{SMT}+\ac{SIMD} requires the extra transpose to mini-batch step, while the GPU version requires the memory transaction between device and host and the transpose to batch step on device.
 The resulted power injection mismatch is checked on CPU, if any \ac{PF} task cannot converge due to numerical instability during LU refactorization, this task will be given a second chance to get fixed with the KLU numerical factorization.
 The branch flow is calculated in parallel after the final convergence check with the resulted $V_{bus}$.
-For quasi-static time-series simulation, the control logic for \ac{DER} reactive power mode and \ac{OLTC} can be integrated into the framework, which updates the profile data in each time step.